EECS150/asic-labs-fa22/lab1/spec.md

 ## Administrative Info

-This lab, like all labs will be turned in electronically using Gradescope.
+This lab, like all the labs in this course, will be turned in electronically using Gradescope.
 Please upload a pdf document with the answers to the six questions in the lab.

 ### Getting an Instructional Account